top of page

 Acute Chest Syndrome and Right Ventricular Failure

-Acute Chest Syndrome and Right Ventricular Failure in a Patient with Sickle Cell Disease Case Presentation A man in his 40s from West Africa was admitted with diffuse pain throughout his body, including the chest.
-He had recently completed a long flight from Africa to Norway.
+Case Presentation A man in his 40s from West Africa was admitted with diffuse pain throughout his body, including the chest. .
 On admission, he appeared clammy, in significant pain, and somnolent but easily arousable.
-Physical examination revealed no specific findings, but the patient appeared acutely ill and required supplement
+Physical examination revealed no specific findings, but the patient appeared acutely ill and required supplemental oxygen due to hypoxia.
+ECG showed changes suggestive of pulmonary embolism.
+ECG (standard leads) - T-inversions in inferior leads.
+ECG findingings

 Faraz Afzal